Azure-Samples/active-directory-dotnet-windows-store/README.md

 ### Creating the TodoListClient Project

 1. In the solution, create a new project for a Windows Store --> Blank App (XAML) called TodoListClient.
-2. Add the stable release Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 2.6.0-alpha (or higher), to the project.
+2. Add the (stable release) Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory to the project.
 3. Open `Package.appxmanifest`, click the Capabilities tab, and enable the following capability: Internet (Client).
 4. Copy the markup from `MainPage.xaml` in the sample project to `MainPage.xaml` in the new project.
 5. Copy the code from `MainPage.xaml.cs` in the sample project to `MainPage.xaml.cs` in the new project.